swiftly-solution/documentation/src/docs/scripting/events/gameevents/onmolotovdetonate.md

 ---

 # OnMolotovDetonate
-This event is triggered when molotov_detonate is triggered
+This event is triggered when molotov_detonate is triggered.
 ::: tabs
 @tab Lua
 ```lua